Israel says four hostages rescued in central Gaza military operation - KESQ

 Rescuing hostages taken during the Hamas attacks of October 7 remains a major goal of the Israeli military campaign in Gaza.

+At least 55 people have been killed as a result of the operation in Nuseirat, Deir al-Balah and al-Zawaideh on Saturday, according to a spokesperson at the Al-Aqsa Martyrs hospital in Deir al-Balah.

+The spokesperson said earlier on Saturday the number of injured is so high that it is difficult to confirm the exact number.

-This is the third such successful operation.
+Hostage rescues are rare: this is only the third such successful operation.
 IDF Corporal Ori Megidish was rescued in October last year from the northern Gaza Strip.
 In another operation on February 12 this year, Fernando Marman and Louis Har were rescued from southern Rafah.

+One of the group, Noa Argamani, became one of the symbols of the October 7 attacks, after video emerged of her seen shouting and pleading from the seat of a motorbike as a group of Hamas fighters drive away with her in tow.

+In the video, Argamani’s boyfriend, fellow Israeli citizen Avinatan Or, is also led away and kidnapped by Hamas fighters.

 Video showed Argamani embracing her father after her release.